 - Furniture in the rooms is older

-- The walls are thin (not very soundproof)
+- The walls at Circus Circus are thin (not very soundproof)

 - Mild cleanliness issues are common throughout the resort

-Circus Circus Is More Expensive Than It Seems
+Circus Circus Las Vegas Is More Expensive Than It Seems

 Resort fees are misleading because they aren’t charged when you initially book your room.
 They are charged when you check out of the hotel.
 And there is no way to avoid paying them.

-So to give you an example, a $40 room is actually going to cost you $80 a night once you factor in the resort fee and applicable taxes.
+So to give you an example, a $40 room is actually going to cost you $80 a night once you factor in the resort fee, applicable taxes, and other fees.

 |Total (per night)||$80|

 With all that being said, resort fees shouldn’t be a reason to avoid Circus Circus.
-Even with the $32 daily resort fee, it’s still the cheapest hotel on the strip.
+Even with the $32 daily resort fee, it’s still the cheapest hotel on the Las Vegas Strip.

-Circus Circus Is Dated Compared To Other Hotels
+Circus Circus Is Dated Compared To Other Vegas Hotels

-Circus Circus is one of the oldest properties on the strip.
-They have done some small renovations, but it’s clear the hotel isn’t as modern as its competitors.
+Circus Circus is one of the oldest properties on the Strip.
+They have done some small renovations, but from its decor, you can clearly tell the hotel isn’t as modern as its competitors.

-The rooms are a bit small and lack basic amenities like a refrigerator, and clothes hangers (although there is a closet).
-The furniture in some of the rooms is a bit worn, you’ll notice some scratches the draws and table stands.
+The rooms at Circus Circus are a bit small and lack basic amenities like a refrigerator, and clothes hangers (although there is a closet).
+The furniture in some of the rooms is a bit worn, you’ll notice some scratches on the draws and table stand (not what you expect at a hotel on the Las Vegas Strip).

-The walls are also very thin, so if you have a loud or annoying neighbor you may run into some issues.
+The walls at the Circus Circus hotel are also very thin, so if you have a loud or annoying neighbor you may run into some issues.
 But the rooms do have:

 - A desk